-The course is $500, but you can make payments.
+The course I took is $500 but you can also make payments.
 Notary Certificate cost a total of $55, Insurance, NNA, etc was about $300.
 You will need a good laser printer, dual tray is definitely preferred (about $400), laptop and supplies (We use a ton of paper).

 One thing that many people will need to adjust to is getting paid net 30….you do the work today, get paid next month.
 Once the money starts, though, it just keeps flowing.

 What advice would you give to someone who wants to become a successful loan signing agent?